canalplus/rx-player/doc/api/loadVideo_options.md

   - The request failed because of a timeout

-  - the request failed because of an unknown XHR error (might be a parsing/interface error)
+  - the request failed because of an unknown request error (might be a parsing/interface error)